an article by (Rev.) Neil MacQueen, www.sundaysoftware.com

 2. Be Developmentally Appropriate

-Remember Piaget?
-Keep it concrete, and if any of your words have more than 3 syllables, then your words probably won’t be understood.
+If any of your words have more than 3 syllables, then your words probably won’t be understood.
 If you’re not good at speaking to children at their level, write out your children’s sermon -then simplify your vocabulary, grammar, and concepts in writing.
-Many church words are tough for children.
+Many church words are tough for children mostly because they are new and have little experience to understand them.
 When you use words like “grace,” take a moment to define it.

-A lot of wasted time and opportunity has been disguised as clever object-lessons and demonstrations.
+A lot of wasted time and opportunity has been disguised as OVERLY-clever object-lessons and demonstrations.
 Some demonstrations are too elaborate or off-point, and end up being really fun distractions.
 Using a magic trick to make a coin disappear and then saying to a child that, “God makes sin disappear too” –is a fun demonstration that your youngest kids will not fully understand.
 And does God make sin disappear?
 Pretty high concept for a 2nd grader.
+AGAIN… if you are going to “go there” then please spend some TIME there!
+Many pastors just do things and blow by the meaning.

 One church where I worshiped had a “children’s song” projected on the wall for the kids after the children’s sermon.
 Problem was, half the kids couldn’t read the words.
-THINK
+Duh.

 PS: Keep your closing prayer developmentally appropriate too.
 I.E. Drop the Holy Joe vocab.